aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ```

 * Add `window.BenchApiUtil` to `bench_bnb.jsx` for testing.
 Test that
-`fetchAllBenches` can get your seed data and call its `successCb` with it.
+`fetchAllBenches` can get your seed data and call `success` with it.
 We
 will use this Util in our Action creator in the next step.

 ### `BenchActions`